-Jane Hong specializes in 20th-century U.S. immigration and engagement with the world, with a focus on Asia.
+Jane Hong is a historian of U.S. immigration and engagement with the world, with a focus on Asia after World War II.

 Hong’s first book, Opening the Gates to Asia: A Transpacific History of How America Repealed Asian Exclusion (University of North Carolina Press, 2019), situates the transnational movement to repeal America’s Asian exclusion laws in the context of black civil rights struggles at home and U.S. military intervention in a decolonizing Asia.
-A multi-archival study, the project draws upon research conducted in the United States, India, and the Philippines.
+It argues that repeal was part of the price of America’s postwar empire in Asia.
+Even as the United States expanded its power over Asian peoples, the demands of building and sustaining this imperial reach compelled U.S. officials to respond to the antiracist and anticolonial demands of nonwhite peoples—if only in the most symbolic and performative ways.
+A multi-archival study, the book draws upon research conducted in the United States, India, and the Philippines.

 HIST 102: United States Culture and Society II